 Registration remains open throughout the day.
-With appreciation to Bernstein Shur, our registration sponsor, CGI Benefits for providing the retreat bags, Gatti & Associates, our Mobile App Sponsor, and Ultimate Software for providing the retreat name badges.
+With appreciation to Bernstein Shur, our registration sponsor, CGI Benefits for providing the Retreat bags, and Ultimate Software for providing the Retreat name badges.

 Visit the Conservatory.
-Enjoy complimentary specialty coffees by the baristas from Bard Coffee of Portland, Maine.
-Connect to the world at the Mobile Hub, hosted by JobsInTheUS.
-And move about the property courtesy of concierge and transportation sponsor Aflac.
+Enjoy complimentary specialty coffees by the baristas from Bard Coffee of Portland, Maine, and recharge your devices at the neighboring Mobile Hub.
+And move about the property courtesy of concierge and transportation sponsor, Aflac.

 With special thanks to our Co-Lead Sponsors:

-Joe helps us celebrate our 5th year and then turns his attention to Big Idea Sunday, where he will moderate the three plenary sessions that follow this afternoon.
+Joe then turns his attention to Big Idea Sunday, where he will moderate the three plenary sessions that follow this afternoon.

 5:00 - 6:00 Meet the Author and Book Signing